stackhpc/ansible-slurm-appliance/docs/openondemand.md

 ## MATLAB

-_NB_ Due to licensing, the MATLAB batch connect app requires a MATLAB intallation to be present on the relevant compute nodes.
+_NB_ Due to licensing, the MATLAB batch connect app requires a MATLAB installation to be present on the relevant compute nodes.
 The MATLAB app is therefore disabled by default, and must be enabled by setting `openondemand_matlab_partition` in e.g. `environments/site/inventory/group_vars/all/openondemand.yml` to the name of the partition where MATLAB is available.

 An Lmod modulefile also needs to be available on compute nodes - this is not provided by the appliance.
 See e.g.`roles/openondemand/tasks/rstudio_compute.yml` for an example.
-The modulefile must be named `matlab/$MATLAB_VERSION`, where the version matches thes `openondemand_matlab_version` variable.
+The modulefile must be named `matlab/$MATLAB_VERSION`, where the version matches the `openondemand_matlab_version` variable.
 This variable is set to empty in the role default so must be defined in `environments/site/inventory/group_vars/all/openondemand.yml`.

 As MATLAB requires a remote desktop, the TurboVNC and Xfce Desktop packages and configuration from the "openondemand_desktop" app will be automatically applied to nodes where the MATLAB app is enabled.